 Also of interest is that Pine Lawn has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.03% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Pine Lawn telecommute to their jobs.
+Overall, about 12.03% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Pine Lawn have a very low rate of college education: just 7.62% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Pine Lawn has a very low overall level of education: only 7.62% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Pine Lawn in 2022 was $11,314, which is low income relative to Missouri and the nation.
 This equates to an annual income of $45,256 for a family of four.
 Pine Lawn also has one of the higher rates of people living in poverty in the nation, with 43.35% of its population below the federal poverty line.